-There are three dark sky sites to choose from.
+There are three dark sky sites of varying degrees of darkness to choose from.
 The best way to organize an outing to start planning using our Groups.io Group.

 Trap Pond State Park in Sussex County, Delware: This is the darkest site with a Sky Quality Meter (SQM) reading of between 20.87 and 21.00 and dark for the Delmarva Peninsula.
 Spruce Knob in West Virginia and Cherry Springs have slightly darker skies but you have to travel 300 miles (three hours) to get there.